poldrack/reproducible-workflows/README.md

 ### 15. let's say that we decided that we don't want the plot in the file.
 We can go back to the previous commit:

-First, use ```git log``` to show the log of previous commits, which will give you the commit ID (a long alphanumeric hash).
+First, use ```git log``` to show the log of previous commits, which will give you the commit ID (a long alphanumeric hash) for the commit with the message "adding plot".

-Then, revert that partiuclar commit:
+Then, revert that particular commit:

 ```
 git revert <commit ID>